tomlyscan/inet/showcases/emulation/videostreaming3/doc/index.rst

 In this showcase, we'll use real applications which communicate over a simulated network.
 This feature is useful for testing how real applications work over the network, without having to set up a physical network.
 The simulated network can be easily configured for various topologies and behaviors to test a variety of cases.

-We'll use INET's emulation features to interface the real world (the host OS environment) with the simulation.
+We'll use INET's emulation features/support **TODO** to interface the real world (the host OS environment) with the simulation.
-INET has various modules which facilitate this interfacing, read about them in the :doc:`Emulation section </showcases/emulation/index>` of the showcases page.
+INET has various modules which facilitate this interfacing, you can read about them in the :doc:`Emulation section </showcases/emulation/index>` of the showcases page.
-In this scenario, we'll use a real video application to stream video to another real video application.
+In this scenario, we'll use a real video application to stream a video file to another real video application.

 ..
 In the simulation scenario, a VLC instance streams video via the simulated network to another VLC instance.